berrnd/MenuLauncher/README.md

 `--hide-left` Hide left N characters of every menu entry, useful if you use numbers for sorting

+## Other notes
+- Files containing only `-` characters (excluding file extension and left N characters defined in `--hide-left`) are replaced with separators in the menu

 # License
 The MIT License (MIT)